5 Steps to Break Free from the Binge-Restrict Cycle

 Eventually, the restriction and cravings become too much to handle, and you give in.

 When you eventually give in, it probably feels really impulsive.
 It may even feel like emotional eating.
-You likely eat past fullness or in a way that doesn’t feel good in your body.
+You eat past fullness or in a way that doesn’t feel good in your body.

-Once you stop eating, you’re flooded with feelings of shame and guilt, and the binge-restrict cycle starts over.
+And this leads to eating even more.
+It can feel nearly impossible to stop even if you know you don’t need to keep eating.
+But once you stop eating, you’re flooded with feelings of shame and guilt, and the binge-restrict cycle starts over.

+People binge for a number of reasons, but one of the most common reasons is related to restriction.
 To understand why you binge, you need to know about the hunger hormones ghrelin and neuropeptide Y (NPY).

 Ghrelin is a hormone that causes you to feel hungry.
 When you eat enough, ghrelin production is suppressed until it’s time for your next meal.
 When it’s time to eat again, ghrelin is released and tells your brain to seek out food.

 However, when you’re restricting how much you eat, ghrelin is continually released, leading to constant hunger.
-Just think back to the last time you were trying to cut calories or skipped a meal.
+That hunger can compound, too.

+Think back to the last time you were trying to cut calories or skipped a meal.
 Were you thinking about food a lot?
 Thinking about food is actually a sign of hunger.

 And ghrelin isn’t the only hormone that causes you to feel hungry or want food.
 NPY is a hormone that is released between meals.
 It also increases the desire to eat, especially foods rich in carbohydrates.